-Lanier Ford’s healthcare attorneys regularly advise hospitals, hospices, nursing homes, physicians, physician group practices, ASCs, assisted living facilities, clinical laboratories, and other healthcare providers about applicable healthcare laws, among others:
+Lanier Ford’s healthcare attorneys regularly advise hospitals, hospices, nursing homes, physicians, physician group practices, ASCs, assisted living facilities, clinical laboratories, and other healthcare providers about applicable healthcare laws, including the following:

 - Health Insurance Portability and Accountability Act (HIPAA).